a4lg/rust-target-feature-dispatch/src/docs/target_feature_dispatch.md

 [^1]: Version 1 requires the `arch-arm64ec` feature to include `arm64ec` (MSRV: 1.78).
 [^2]: Version 1 requires the `arch-mips-r6` feature to include `mips32r6` and `mips64r6` (MSRV: 1.73).
-[^3]: Unlike `mips` and `mips64` (supporting dynamic feature dispatching), `mips32r6` and `mips64r6` do not support dynamic feature detection (despite that they are the latest MIPS architectures; ISA Release 6).
+[^3]: Unlike `mips` and `mips64` (supporting dynamic feature dispatching), `mips32r6` and `mips64r6` do not support dynamic feature detection.
+Beware that, `mips32r6` and `mips64r6` (ISA Release 6) are binary-incompatible to previous ISA releases although almost completely share the features.

 *   Dispatching: **Maybe Dynamic**
     Dynamic dispatching can be enabled unless explicitly disabled or